-Unlike FPS filings, an EPS (Employer Payment Submission) filing is created for specific reasons and might not be required every month or at all.
+Unlike FPS (Full Payment Submission) filings, an EPS (Employer Payment Submission) filing is created for specific reasons and might not be required every month or at all.

-An EPS filing might be required in the following situations:
+An EPS submission might be required in the following situations:

 - If no payments to employees have been made within the current or past pay period (no payment period is indicated).
 In other words, no FPS filings have been submitted.

 - To claim reimbursement for statutory payments (not including sick pay)

 - To claim the Employment Allowance, if entitled.

 - To show CIS Suffered for a period of time

 If you need to send an EPS, you can send it after you have completed all the payroll for the tax month, or by the 19th of the following month if HMRC has to give you credit for what you owe from the EPS.
 You should only submit one EPS for a tax period.